Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Rest when you're weary.
-Refresh and renew yourself, your body, your mind, your spirit.
-Then get back to work."
+> "You cannot swim for new horizons until you have courage to lose sight of the shore."
-> — **Ralph Marston**
+> — **William Faulkner**

 ---